ASMR: YouTube Community Dedicated To ‘Tingles’ Offers A Whole New Way To Relax [Opinion]

 ASMR, or Autonomous Sensory Meridian Response, is a calming, euphoric-like sensation some people experience as a result of certain stimuli, such as the sounds of someone sorting through paper, nails tapping, packages crinkling (a personal favorite) or even the lilt of someone’s voice.
 ASMR is not a medical condition, at least not officially, and it’s not indicative of a health problem.
 It’s used as a kind of therapy by the people who know about it, and there’s an entire community on YouTube comprised of “ASMR-tists,” aka YouTubers who use their channels solely for ASMR, and their subscribers, which number up into the hundreds of thousands.

 There’s an article from Social Neuroscience that defines ASMR as “a perceptual condition in which specific visual and auditory stimuli consistently trigger tingling sensations on the scalp and neck, sometimes spreading to the back and limbs.”
 The tingling feeling, which kind of feels the same as when you get goosebumps (the good kind) is what those sensitive to ASMR are after when they sit down to watch a video.
 Whatever gives you tingles is called your “trigger,” and triggers vary widely from person to person; what triggers me may not trigger you.

-Unfortunately, not everyone experiences ASMR, and for those who do experience it, they may not know that it has a name and that they share the phenomenon with millions of people around the world.
-I’ve been ASMR sensitive all my life, but I didn’t find out what it was and that other people had it until about a year ago.
+Unfortunatly, not everyone experiences ASMR, and for those who do experience it, they may not know that it has a name and that they share the phenomenon with millions of people around the world.
+I’ve been ASMR sensitive all my life but I didn’t find out what it was and that other people had it until about a year ago.

 ASMR Is Therapeutic